charlotteaashley/typo-design-template/pages/about.md

 ***TypeMedia:***

 I chose to title my site 'TypeMedia' because it abbreviates to the typography of media, I didn't include print within the name as the book background within the logo symbolise this.
 Another reasoning to why I chose it was because in print media, text tends to be *'typed'* rather than other forms of media; I thought the play-on words were rather figurative.
+It is a simple yet effective name for a website with the main aspects of what's going to be discussed in the website in its name.